-As many as 3.2 million Americans are suspected to have hepatitis C, according to the U.S. Centers for Disease Control and Prevention (CDC).
+As many as 3.2 million Americans are suspected to have hepatitis C, according to the (CDC).
 But it can take two decades or more for symptoms to appear.
 Often, by that time, a liver transplant has already become necessary.

 “The unusual thing about hepatitis C is that the amount being charged for the treatment is not necessarily out of line with what has been seen for other conditions such as MS or forms of cancer,” Pearson said.
 “When you multiply it by the cost infected, you get a budget impact of what is not tenable in the short term.”

 Ranking the severity of drug costs based on the number of people who can benefit from them, their overall price and their life-saving (or life improving) potential, the new hepatitis C medication comes out on top.
 But there are other conditions where pricey pills have become status quo, too.